Danjin Beixin light rail station

 Danjin Beixin station (淡金北新站) is a station of Danhai light rail, which is located at Tamsui District, New Taipei, Taiwan.

 Station overview

 The station building consists of three elevated floors and is constructed above Tamsui-Jinshan highway (淡金公路).
 It has two side platforms, and only one exit.
 As its name suggests, the station is located near the intersection of Danjin Rd.
 (Tamsui-Jinshan highway) and Beixin Rd.
-And the station was opened on December 23, 2018, when the Danhai light rail begins operated.
+It was opened on December 23, 2018, when the Danhai light rail began operation.

 Station design

-The station is an elevated station with two side platforms.
+This is an elevated station with two side platforms.